Managing Voluntary Resignations in SMEs

 • Double-check calculations

-• Ensure deductions are lawful and contractually allowed
+• Ensure deductions are lawful and contracttually allowed

 • Provide a clear breakdown to the employee